 Adults who have never been baptized take part in the RCIA (Rite of Christian Initiation of Adults), and will typically be baptized at the Easter Vigil.
 Learn more about Baptism as part of RCIA ...

-If you have more questions, call us at 781-944-0490 or come into the Collaborative office to discuss this Sacrament.
+If you have more questions, call us at 781-944-0490 or visit the Parish Office.

 Sponsors (godparents) represent the Catholic community in Baptism and express the witness of the whole community to help the parents in their rearing of their children.
 They are selected by the parents of the child and should be living the Christian faith as examples of God’s love.